Buying Americans, copying Atalanta & Tacopina's plans to make Catania 'one of the greatest teams in Italy' | Goal.com

 It is a trend that has occurred all over Europe, with the likes of Arsenal, Manchester United, Liverpool and Marseille all being run by American investors.

-Tacopina expects that trend to continue and, if he does prove successful in his bid to acquire Catania, he hopes to bring several American player to the club at some point.
+Tacopina expects that trend to continue and, if he does prove successful in his bid to acquire Catania, he hopes to bring several American players to the club at some point.

-"Clearly it is too early to talk about this too but yes, it is one of the possibilities that we will evaluate in a few years," he said.
+"Clearly it is too early to talk about this, but yes, it is one of the possibilities that we will evaluate in a few years," he said.
 "When Roma signed [Michael] Bradley, many Americans started following Roma.
 The same could certainly happen for Catania."

 "In the United States, there are many people of Sicilian origin," he added.
 "It would be nice to make them fond of Catania, which they may have heard little about but which could become a passion for them too because of their origins."